cameron314/readerwriterqueue/README.md

 Note that it's only been tested on x86(-64); if someone has access to other processors I'd love to run some tests on anything that's not x86-based.

-Finally, I am not an expert.
-This is my first foray into lock-free programming, and though I'm confident in the code, it's possible that there are bugs despite the effort I put into designing and testing this data structure.

-Use this code at your own risk; in particular, lock-free programming is a patent minefield, and this code may very well violate a pending patent (I haven't looked).
-It's worth noting that I came up with this algorithm and implementation from scratch, independent of any existing lock-free queues.

 ## More info

 See the [LICENSE.md][license] file for the license (simplified BSD).